NikhilKalloli/Spotify-clone/README.md

 # Spotify Clone 🎵

 A captivating clone project aimed at gaining experience in using Vanilla CSS.
 This Spotify clone mirrors the aesthetics of the original Spotify website, offering a responsive layout and full-screen mode.
-With an emphasis on clean code and optimal usage of flexbox, it provides an immersive music streaming experience.
+With an emphasis on clean code and optimal usage of flexbox, it provides an immersive UI music streaming experience.

 ## Features 🚀